yihengshu/yihengshu.github.io/_pages/about.md

 ## About Me

 I'm a second-year doctoral student at [The Ohio State University](https://cse.osu.edu/), advised by [Prof. Yu Su](https://ysu1989.github.io/).
-My research interests include language agents and retrieval-augmented generation (RAG): 1) how to ground large language models to real-world environments, and 2) how to retrieve from environments and augment large language models.
+My research explores retrieval-augmented generation (RAG) and advanced language systems.
+Specifically, I focus on: 1) developing efficient information retrieval approaches to enhance reasoning and long-term memory capabilities, and 2) integrating these models with complex external environments such as the Web, knowledge graphs, and databases.

 I received my Master degree from [Nanjing University](https://www.nju.edu.cn/en/) in 2023 and Bachelor degree from [Northeastern University (CN)](http://sc.neu.edu.cn/english/main.htm) in 2020.
 I was research intern at [MSRA](https://www.msra.cn/) in 2022.